The Honeymooners: Plot

 The series presents Ralph as an everyman and an underdog who struggles to make a better life for himself and his wife, but who ultimately fails due to his own shortcomings.
 He, often along with Ed, devises a number of get-rich-quick schemes, none of which succeed.
 Ralph would be quick to blame others for his misfortune until it was pointed out to him where he had fallen short.
 Ralph's anger then would be replaced by short-lived remorse, and he would apologize for his actions.
 Many of these apologies to Alice ended with Ralph saying in a heartfelt manner, "Baby, you're the greatest," followed by a hug and kiss.

 In most episodes, Ralph's short temper got the best of him, leading him to yell at others and to threaten comical physical violence, usually against Alice.
 Ralph's favorite threats to her were "One of these days ...
 One of these days ...
 Pow! right in the kisser!" or to knock her "to the Moon, Alice!"
 (Sometimes this last threat was simply abbreviated: as "Bang, zoom!")
 On other occasions, Ralph simply told Alice, "Oh, are you gonna get yours."
 All of this led to criticism, more than 40 years later, that the show displayed an ironic acceptance of domestic violence.
-But Ralph never carried out his threats, and others have pointed out that Alice knew he never would because of their deep love for each other.
+But Ralph never carried out his threats, and others have pointed out that Alice knew he never would because of their deep love for each other — indeed, Alice never was seen to back down during any of Ralph's tirades.
 In retaliation, the targets of Ralph's verbal abuse often responded by simply joking about his weight, a common theme throughout the series.
-Incidentally, Alice never was seen to back down during any of Ralph's tirades.

 For the "Classic 39" episodes of The Honeymooners, there was no continuing story arc.
 Each episode is self-contained.
-For example, in the series premiere episode "TV Or Not TV," Ralph and Norton buy a television set with the intent to share it.
+For example, in the series premiere episode "TV or Not TV", Ralph and Norton buy a television set with the intent to share it.
 By the next week's show, the set is gone although in later episodes a set is shown in the Nortons' apartment.
-In the installment "The Baby Sitter," the Kramdens get a telephone, but in the next episode, it is gone.
-And, in the episode, "A Dog's Life," Alice gets a dog from the pound which Ralph tries to return.
+In the installment "The Baby Sitter", the Kramdens get a telephone, but in the next episode, it is gone.
+And, in the episode, "A Dog's Life", Alice gets a dog from the pound which Ralph tries to return.
 But, in the end, Ralph finds himself growing to love the dog and decides to keep it along with a few other dogs.
 However, in the next episode, the dogs are nowhere to be seen and are never referred to again.

 Occasionally, references to earlier episodes were made, including to Ralph's various "crazy harebrained schemes" from the lost episodes.
-Norton's sleepwalking in "The Sleepwalker" was referenced in "Oh My Aching Back."
-But, it was not until the 1967 "Trip To Europe" shows that a Honeymooners story arc is finally used.
+Norton's sleepwalking in "The Sleepwalker" was referenced in "Oh My Aching Back", but it was not until the 1967 "Trip To Europe" shows that a Honeymooners story arc is finally used.